wolfv6/keybrd/doc/keybrd_library_user_guide.md

 [Teensy LC](https://www.pjrc.com/teensy/teensyLC.html) has 8K RAM, which is more than enough memory for any keyboard.

-keybrd has been tested on the DodoHand keyboard with Teensy 2.0 and PCA9655E I/O expander using the DH_2565 sketch.
+keybrd has been tested on the DodoHand keyboard with Teensy 2.0 and PCA9655E I/O expander using the keybrd_DH sketch.

 Teensy LC is preferred over the older Teensy 2.0 for it's larger memory capacity and lower price.